Sri Wahyuni Agustiani

-Biography & Early Career
+Biography and Early Career

-Sri Wahyuni Agustiani is a Sundanese woman, born on 13 August 1994 at Bandung, West Java - Indonesia.
-Since she was 10 years old, she is passionate about weightlifting world, where her dad was her first teacher and inspiration at first.
+Sri Wahyuni Agustiani is a Sundanese woman, born on 13 August 1994 at Bandung, West Java, Indonesia.
+Since age 10, she has been passionate about weightlifting, with her dad as her first teacher, and source of inspiration.

-She started her foray at weightlifting national competition, where she has showed her talent since junior competitions, she's start joining the women's lifting international competition at the age of 15.
+She started her foray at weightlifting national competition, where she has shown her talent since junior competitions.
+She first joined the women's lifting international competition at age 15.
 She won two golds and one silver at the IWF Junior World Weightlifting Championships in Kazan, Russia in June 2014, organised by the International Weightlifting Federation (IWF).

-2013 Southeast Asian Games, 2014 Asian Games-2016 Summer Olympics
+2013 SEA Games, 2014 Asian Games-2016 Summer Olympics

-Before the Olympics, Bandung-born Sri Wahyuni Agustiani had already shown huge potentials after winning silver in the 2014 Asian Games held in Incheon-South Korea and gold in the 2013 Southeast Asian Games.
+Before the Olympics, Bandung-born Sri Wahyuni Agustiani had already shown huge potentials after winning silver in the 2014 Asian Games held in Incheon-South Korea and gold in the 2013 SEA Games.

 Sri Wahyuni bring Team Indonesia sealed their first medal at the Rio 2016 Summer Olympics, she won silver medal in the women's 48 kilogram category on Sunday 7 August 2016.
 Sri lifted 192 kilograms in total to win the silver medal.

 2018 Asian Games

-In 2018, Indonesian female weightlifter Sri Wahyuni, who competed in the women's 48-kilogram category in the 2018 Asian Games, won also silver medal.
+In 2018, Indonesian female weightlifter Sri Wahyuni, who competed in the women's 48 kilogram category in the 2018 Asian Games, won also silver medal.
 This actually the second silver medal, after the last time she get in 2014 Asian Games, Incheon.